Ben Gurion Airport: Terminal 3

 The overall layout of Terminal 3 is similar to that of airports in Europe and North America, with multiple levels and considerable distances to walk after disembarking from the aircraft.
 The walk is assisted by escalators and moving walkways.
 The upper level departures hall, with an area of over 10000 m2, is equipped with 110 check-in counters and as well as flight information display systems.
-A small shopping mall, known as Buy & Bye, is open to both travellers and the general public.
+A small shopping mall, known as Buy & Bye, is open to both passangers and the general public.
 The mall, which includes shops, restaurants and a post office, was planned to be a draw for non-flyers too.
 On the same level as the mall, passengers enter passport control and the security check.
 Planes taking off and landing can be viewed from a distinctive tilted glass wall.
 The arrivals hall is located on the ground floor where there are also 20 additional check-in counters (serving Star Alliance airlines).
 Car rental counters are located in an intermediate level situated between the departing and arriving passenger halls.
 Terminal 3 has two synagogues.

 After the main security check, passengers wait for their flights in the star-shaped duty-free rotunda.
 A variety of cafes, restaurants and duty-free shops are located there, open 24 hours a day, as well as a synagogue, banking facilities, a transit hall for connecting passengers and a desk for VAT refunds.

 Terminal 3 has a total of 40 gates divided among four concourses (B, C, D, and E), each with 8 jet bridge-equipped gates (numbered 2 through 9), as well as two stand gates (bus bays 1 and 1A) from which passengers are ferried to aircraft.
 Two gates in concourse E utilize dual jet bridges for more efficient processing of very large widebody aircraft.
 Concourses B, C, and D were opened when terminal 3 opened in 2004, while concourse E was completed in 2018.
 Space exists for one additional concourse (A) at Terminal 3.